dymaczew/fs20icam/LabGuides/Exercise8/README.md

 ![](images/2020-01-17-08-19-39.png)

-Click on Bookinfo to see the resources that you added to it.
+Click on "Bookinfo" to see the resources that you added to it.

 ![](images/2020-01-17-08-17-25.png)